bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 may have been when Hayek wrote, the advent of "big data" in e-commerce, which "is testing the limits of how much granular information can be collected", has eliminated any informational obstacles.
-Product recomendation systems like Amazon's are held up as a "crucial innovation" for those who hope for a planned economy that can "satisfy consumer wants", because they "\[condense\]... the chaos of individual tastes an opinions... into something useable".
+Product recommendation systems like Amazon's are held up as a "crucial innovation" for those who hope for a planned economy that can "satisfy consumer wants", because they "\[condense\]... the chaos of individual tastes an opinions... into something useable".